chb/21cfr11pro-ig/README.md

-# patient-reported-outcomes
+# FHIR Support for 21 CFR Part 11-compliant Patient Reported Futcomes

-This is the repository for the Patient Reported Outcomes Initiative (PRO) 12 CFR 11 initiative supported by an FDA U24 grant.
+This is the repository for the FHIR 12 CFR 11 Patient Reported Outcomes Initiative (PRO) initiative supported by an FDA U24 grant.

 ## Implementation Guide Location